CraneSoftwrights/revenge/en/README.md

 Any pegs in the safe zone do not block another peg from stepping over and continuing its play after counting the occupied hole.

+An easy-win game with four players appears to last between 20 and 50 minutes.

 ### 5.1 The typical win

-When playing for the typical win, a play is qualified if its very last move in a play steps into the end zone from the safe zone.
+When playing for the typical win, a play is qualified only if its very last step steps into the end zone from the safe zone.
 There is no order on filling the end zone.

 Any pegs in the safe zone do not block another peg from stepping over and continuing its play after counting the occupied hole.

+A typical win game with four players appears to last just over an hour.

 ### 5.2 The difficult win

 When playing for the difficult win, the holes of the end zone are counted in the play as an extension of the safe zone.
 Pegs make their way to the left of the end zone and may end up sitting for a while unfinished to the right of unoccupied holes to their left in the end zone.

-Importantly, pegs in the safe zone and end zone block one's pegs from stepping over and continuing play.
+Importantly, pegs in the safe zone and end zone block one's pegs from stepping over and continuing steps and so disqualifies the play.
 This drastically reduces the number of qualifying plays and can stretch the length of the game quite a bit.

+A difficult win game with four players appears to last about two hours.

 ## 6 The cards

+Any standard playing card deck, 52 cards plus 2 jokers, can be used to play the game.
+You can <a href="https://www.makeplayingcards.com/sell/cranesoftwrights" target="_blank">buy a custom deck of Revenge at Hay Lake cards</a> direct from Crane's supplier.
+The custom deck includes standard suits and so can be used for standard card games.

 Each card has one or more plays, and each play involves one or more moves.